Machine learning for accelerated bandgap prediction in strain-engineered quaternary III-V semiconductors: Results and discussion

 \subsection{GaAsPSb bandgap phase diagram}

 Figure~\ref{fig:fig2} shows the bandgap phase diagram for unstrained GaAsPSb.
 The bandgap values shown are the average values obtained from the predictions of 5 models.
-The small standard deviations (within 10--50 meV) of the five predictions (as shown in ESI Fig.~S7$^{\dag}$) indicate that there are no regions of extrapolation, and the predictions made across the entire phase space sampled are accurate.
-In addition, the use of multiple models for prediction increases the robustness of the predictions by a factor of the square root of the number of models, making predictions in general more accurate.~\cite{Gastegger2017} For the nature of bandgaps, we use the most frequent outcomes over the 5 predictions (mode value).
+The small standard deviations ($<$35 meV) of the five model predictions (as shown in SI Fig.~S8) indicate that the training set covers the whole phase space sufficiently and that the predictions made across the entire phase space sampled are accurate.
+In addition, the use of multiple models for prediction increases the robustness of the predictions of regression models by a factor of the square root of the number of models,~\cite{Gastegger2017} making predictions in general more precise and less noisy.
+For the nature of bandgaps, we use the most frequent outcomes over the 5 predictions (mode value).
 The labels `direct' and `indirect' in the figure indicate the area where the nature of bandgaps is direct and indirect, respectively.
 These areas are separated by the DIT line (black curve).
-We smoothen the calculated DIT points with B-spline function~\cite{Dierckx1982} (for details, see ESI Sec.~S7$^{\dag}$).
-The corresponding diagrams for other strain values are available in the ESI$^{\dag}$ attachment.
+We smoothen the calculated DIT points with B-spline function~\cite{Dierckx1982} (for details, see SI Sec.~S7).
+The complete movie of the corresponding diagrams for other strain values is available in the SM attachment.
 Figure~\ref{fig:fig2} shows that the largest bandgaps, which are indirect in nature, are found for high \%P. The bandgaps become smaller as more \%As and \%Sb are added.
-The bandgap values also decrease with increase in tensile as well as compressive strain (ESI Fig.~S9$^{\dag}$).
+The bandgap values also decrease with increase in tensile as well as compressive strain (SI Fig.~S10).

 Further, we group the composition space DIT curves for all the strain values investigated, as shown in Fig.~\ref{fig:fig3}.
 We find that within the strain regime investigated here, in the area indicated by the magenta box in Fig.~\ref{fig:fig3}, the DITs are only possible under tensile strain.
-And in the area indicated by the bold black box, the DITs can be achieved using both tensile and compressive strain.
+In the area indicated by the bold black box, the DITs can be achieved using both tensile and compressive strain.
 No DITs are found in other regions.